 Our support of equality isn’t about standing on a political soapbox.
 It’s simply about making sure everyone gets the savings they deserve.
 Our goal is to provide as many drivers as possible with the best rates possible.

 Historical data and prediction models help us determine how certain characteristics (like driving history, education, and, yes, marital status) will affect insurance risk.
 We know that married couples have proven to be a lower risk than their single counterparts and our analysis shows that the same is true for domestic partners.

 At present, we offer the married rate to domestic partners in all but 4 states where we do business:

-The departments of insurance in Louisiana, Missouri, Florida, Georgia, and North Carolina won’t allow us to extend the married rate to domestic partners at present.
+The departments of insurance in Florida and North Carolina won’t allow us to extend the married rate to domestic partners at present.
 Massachusetts doesn’t allow the married rate, regardless of gender.

 In New York, where gay marriage is legal (yay!), you must choose “married” to get this rate.
 And if you’re in a registered domestic partnership in California, select “domestic partner (registered)” when you get your quote.

 About the married rate